 The legal counsel you need after a crash involving an 18-wheeler

-Driver error: This is by far the most common cause of trucking accidents.
+- Driver error: This is by far the most common cause of trucking accidents.
 The Federal Motor Carrier Safety Administration (FMCSA) has found that 88 percent of all truck accidents were caused by the action or inaction of the driver.
-The reasons for this include over-the-counter drug use, speeding and unfamiliarity with the road.
+Common reasons for this include over-the-counter drug use, speeding, and unfamiliarity with the road.
 However, most semi-truck accidents are due to fatigue and sleep deprivation.

-Truck equipment failure: Defective design and manufacturing, as well as improper maintenance, may cause trucking equipment to fail.
-The FMSCA has strict requirements for every truck driver and trucking company to perform inspections and maintenance on their vehicles throughout the year to ensure the proper working condition and safety of their equipment.
+- Truck equipment failure: Defective design and manufacturing, as well as improper maintenance, may cause trucking equipment to fail.
+The FMSCA has strict requirements for every truck driver and trucking company to perform inspections and maintenance on their vehicles throughout the year, the goal being to ensure the proper working condition and safety of their equipment.

-Weather conditions: Inclement weather may affect both small and large vehicles on the road.
-However, because large trucks cannot be stopped as quickly, poor weather conditions and slippery road surfaces lead to many 18-wheeler crashes each year.
+- Weather conditions: Inclement weather may affect both small and large vehicles on the road.
+However, because large trucks cannot stop as quickly, poor weather conditions and slippery road surfaces lead to many 18-wheeler crashes.

 Get experienced representation for your truck accident in Alexandria, VA

-If you have been involved in an accident with a truck and have questions or need help, contact a lawyer with experience in this field.
+If you have been involved in a crash with a truck and have questions or need help, contact a lawyer with experience in this field.
 A capable accident attorney at Curcio Law is ready to help.
-To schedule a free consultation, call us at 703-666-8858 or contact our Alexandria office online.
+To schedule a free consultation, call us at 703-836-3366 or contact our Alexandria office online.